microsoft/team-explorer-everywhere/GettingStarted.md

 ### Install Eclipse dependencies

 There are additional Eclipse-related dependencies that must be installed _for each Eclipse platform target version_.
-For now, let's install the dependencies of earliest-supported Eclipse version (3.5.2).
+For now, let's install the dependencies of the earliest-supported Eclipse version (3.5.2).
 If you ever need to target another version of Eclipse, repeat this process with the matching version.

 1. Open the `com.microsoft.tfs.client.eclipse.target` project.
-1. Select the `3.5.target` file
+1. Select the `3.5.target` file.
 1. Open the file with the default editor (Target Editor).
-1. Wait until Eclipse downloads indexes of the referenced p2 repositories. (this might take a few minutes)
+1. Wait a few minutes while Eclipse downloads indices of the referenced p2 repositories.
 1. Click the `Set as Target Platform` link at the top right of the Target Definition view.
 1. Open `Window` -> `Preferences` -> `Plug-In Development` -> `Target Platform` and
 make sure the desired target is selected.